polkadot-developers/docs-sandbox/source/docs/reference/frame-pallets.md

 ## Additional information

-For detailed information about any pallet, refer to the Rust-generated documentation or the source code for the individual pallet.
+For detailed information about any pallet, refer to the [Rust-generated API](https://docs.substrate.io/rustdocs/) documentation or the source code for the individual pallet.